 Concrete Repair vs. Concrete Replacement

-While concrete repair is a highly recommended option, there are times when it is not the right one.
-So, how would you know if a slab can be repaired or not?
+While concrete repair is a highly recommended option for commercial and residential, there are times when it is not the right one.
+So, how would you know whether a slab can be repaired?
 Here’s a brief guide:

-- How serious and extensive is the damage?
-If there are several cracks and they are way too deep and the gaps too large, it might be more practical to have the entire slab replaced.
+If several cracks are too deep and the gaps too large, replacing the entire slab might be more practical.
 These could be a sign of a deeper issue.

-- Structural damage involves the steel reinforcement underneath a slab.
-You know the steel has rusted when you notice a rust-like liquid oozing out of cracks.
+Structural damage involves the steel reinforcement underneath a slab.
+You know the steel has rusted when you notice a rust-like liquid oozing through cracks.
 The entire structure needs to be redone, so a replacement is most likely the best option.

 Concrete Repair Options for Repairable Damage

-- Resurfacing – For evident surface damage, replacing the top layer with an overlay or coating is a highly recommended concrete application.
+For evident surface damage, replacing the top layer with an overlay or coating is a highly recommended concrete application.
 Resurfacing your residential and commercial spaces gives an old slab a new look and a more functional surface at a more affordable cost.

 Concrete refinishing is the process of changing the appearance and finish of an existing slab.
 This is an ideal solution for dealing with stubborn stains and discoloration.
 Popular options include staining, polishing, and sealing.

-- Resealing – All concrete flatwork must be sealed to manage its high porosity.
-A layer of sealer lasts only for a couple of years and shorter for high traffic areas.
+All concrete flatwork must be sealed to manage its high porosity.
+A layer of sealer lasts only for a couple of years and is shorter for high-traffic areas.
 It is highly recommended to reseal concrete surfaces every couple of years to maintain the protection and shine that it provides.

 Want reliable and effective Saint Louis concrete repair solutions?
 Call the experts at (636) 256-6733.

 When concrete damage becomes evident, it can be an eyesore.
 Why stress yourself when there are reliable solutions available to restore your concrete space to its original glory?
 Decorative Concrete Resurfacing is a local St. Louis concrete repair contractor that provides concrete pool deck, driveway, garage floor, and patio repair and refinishing solutions for both residential and commercial locations.